Evaluation and Selection

 Featured image-2

 Candidates in all fields are evaluated by faculty reviewers in their own fields and in related fields.
-Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research and service.
-Faculty reviewers also may consider the mentor's potential to work productively with the candidate and commitment to equity and diversity in higher education.
-Faculty reviewers will submit their recommendations to the Office of the Provost, where the final selections will be determined.
+Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposal, and their potential for faculty careers that will, as determined by the University of Michigan and in accordance with law, contribute to the core values of the University of Michigan, and to equal opportunity in higher education, through their research, teaching, and/or service.
+Faculty reviewers also may consider the mentor's potential to work productively with the candidate.

 In evaluating the candidates' potential to contribute to diversity and equal opportunity through their academic careers, faculty review committees may consider the following criteria: